CorporateClash/public/in-game-rules.md

 ### General In-Game Rules
 **Proof should be provided when reporting cases on any of these rules.
 Ban lengths will be determined by the severity of the case and/or infraction history.**

-1. **NSFW talk is prohibited**.
-This includes any attempt to circumvent the chat filters in place in order to say blacklisted words, **especially, but not limited to swearing.**
+**1. Inappropriate conversations, as well as NSFW chat, is prohibited.** This includes, but is not limited to: political campaigning, discriminating against one’s race or religion, circumventing the filter to say blacklisted words (filter evasion), and general NSFW chat inappropriate for a family friendly setting.
-    * The use of NSFW language in Toon names is also prohibited.
-Users who attempt to submit intentionally inappropriate names are liable to action being taken on their account.
+* Additionally, the use of NSFW or inappropriate language in Toon names is also prohibited.
+Corporate Clash reserves the right to take action on any user who intentionally submit inappropriate names.
-2. **Spamming is prohibited**.
-This includes, but is not limited to: intentionally annoying other users by spamming the same/similar words/phrases, abusing the filter to create abnormally large speedchat bubbles repetitively.
-As a temporary solution, you can ignore the toon in question.
-If reported and the user in question is found guilty, a temporary mute may be applied to their account.
+2. **Excessive spamming is prohibited.** This includes, but is not limited to: intentionally annoying other users by spamming the same/similar words or phrases, abusing the filter to create abnormally large SpeedChat+ bubbles.
+As a temporary solution, you can ignore the Toon in question.
 3. Bullying and harassment of other users is not allowed.
 This includes, but is not limited to: name-calling, stalking and disruption of gameplay.
 4. Intentionally sabotaging gameplay for other users is not allowed.
 This includes:
     * Making choices in battle with the intention of causing other users to go sad, commonly referred to as greening.
     * Purposefully going inactive during battles.
-This includes, but is not limited to: lack of group consent when going inactive (regardless of how many toons you are running).
+This includes, but is not limited to: lack of group consent when going inactive (regardless of how many toons you are running), or idling without communicating to a group you had to step away.
     * Purposefully disconnecting from a boss battle when dissatisfied with the reward without consent from the group before-hand, included but not limited to, SOS Shopping.
     * Intentionally finishing a cog facility before other members of your group, hence denying them progress towards their promotion.
-    * While exploits are ultimately the responsibility of the Corporate Clash team, the use of glitches or exploits to disrupt the gameplay of others or grant an unfair advantage is prohibited.
+    * While exploits are ultimately the responsibility of the Corporate Clash Crew, the use of glitches or exploits to disrupt the gameplay of others or grant an unfair advantage is prohibited.
+Those found to be performing glitches or exploits that can reset districts, or cause mass crashes may be subject to termination.

 #### Staff